mindspore-ai/docs/tutorials/source_en/parallel/operator_parallel.md

 ### Running the Single-machine Eight-card Script

-Next, the corresponding scripts are invoked by commands, using the `mpirun` startup method and the 8-card distributed training script as an example of distributed training:
+Next, the corresponding scripts are invoked by commands, using the `msrun` startup method and the 8-card distributed training script as an example of distributed training:

 ```bash
 bash run.sh